yinbinqiu/Cryptotis_phy/README.txt

 12S ribosomal RNA
 16S ribosomal RNA

-In the rRNA_coding.phy file, the ND6 gene sequence and a D-loop region were deleted
+In the rRNA_coding. phy file, tRNA, ND6 gene sequences and a D-loop region were deleted